 DQ22-02: Collaborative Research: An open, platform-agnostic sediment trap controller and imaging sensor.

-After the 3 year development period, SINKER operation would be included within the Carbon Flux Ecology project (902111).
+After the 3-year development period, SINKER operation would be included within the Carbon Flux Ecology project (902111).
 The NASA EXPORTS project (708176) is ending in 2023 and most efforts will be performed by postdoc Sasha Kramer during that time period.

-The pending NSF OTIC proposal would involve development work that is synergistic with this effort, including building a very similar upward facing particle imager for a Lagrangian platform.
+The pending NSF OTIC proposal would involve development work that is synergistic with this effort, including building a very similar upward-facing particle imager for a Lagrangian platform.

-The concurrently proposed SES project has overlapping goals with this work, and we forsee these two instruments being deployed at MARS together in the future.
+The concurrently proposed SES project has overlapping goals with this work, and we foresee these two instruments being deployed at MARS together in the future.
 The SES could be used as the event detector to trigger a remotely located SINKER to collect data or change the collection rate.

 Nature and Scope of the Proposed Project